 It is important to note that only registered healthcare providers involved in a patient’s care, and who are registered with the My Health Record System Operator, are allowed by law to access My Health Records.
 My Health Record legislation provides protections for privacy of health information stored in an individual’s record.

-However, it is an individual’s choice to have a My Health Record, and if they don’t want one, they have until 15 November 2018 to opt out.
+However, it is an individual’s choice to have a My Health Record, and if they do not want one, they have until 31 January 2019 to opt out.

 Individuals can register their decision to opt out through the My Health Record website.
 To opt out online, individuals will need their Medicare card, or a Department of Veterans’ Affairs card, and one other form of identification, such as a driver licence, or Australian passport.

-If an individual does not opt out during this period, a record will be created for them by the end of 2018.
-They can cancel a My Health Record at any time.
+If an individual does not opt out during this period, a record will be created for them after 31 January 2019.
+However, it is their choice to have a My Health Record or to permanently delete it at any time in their life.

 Within a My Health Record there are a number of privacy and access controls an individual can place on their record.
 This includes setting a record access code to give access to selected healthcare organisations and controlling access to specific documents to limit who can view them.
 An individual can ask healthcare providers not to upload information and this request must be complied with under the My Health Records Act 2012.